Bild

 Foodfestival and party

-We look forward to welcoming you to a gastronomic festival at «Gut & Güter» on Thursday evening.
+We look forward to welcoming you on Thursday evening to a social evening in the form of a food festival at «Gut & Güter» on Thursday evening.
 In a relaxed atmosphere, a variety of culinary offerings will be available, inviting you to explore, enjoy, and linger.

 The evening offers plenty of time for personal conversations, spontaneous encounters, and shared moments of enjoyment.
 Wind down in a friendly setting and choose freely from a diverse range of culinary specialties.